aadegokemuideen/AppDesign-Django/README.md

 # AppDesign-Django
-This is a project focuses on a creation of a basic poll application
+This  project focuses on a creation of a basic poll application